Communications Intern – Virtual

 Responsibilities include, but are not limited to, the following:

 - Compile a weekly news update for the Religion in the News email newsletter.

-- Work with Communications Managers to identify and update educational resources.
+- Work with the Communications team to identify and update educational resources.

 - Draft a minimum of 8 emails/blog posts.

-- Work with the Development team to create a social media fundraising campaign to support Year-End fundraising efforts.
+- Work with the Social Media Intern and Development team to create a social media fundraising campaign to support year-end fundraising efforts.

-- Work with Communications Managers to develop the Media Ambassadors campaign and website page.
+- Work with the Communications team to develop the Media Ambassadors campaign, and website page.